-From 1991 to 1993, she served as Assistant Secretary of Education and Counselor to the Secretary of Education and was responsible for the Office of Educational Research and Improvement program in the U.S. Department of Education.
-Before entering government service, Dr. Ravitch was Adjunct Professor of History and Education at Teachers College, Columbia University.
+From 1991 to 1993, she was Assistant Secretary of Education and Counselor to Secretary of Education Lamar Alexander in the administration of President George H.W.
+Bush.
+She was responsible for the Office of Educational Research and Improvement in the U.S. Department of Education.
+As Assistant Secretary, she led the federal effort to promote the creation of voluntary state and national academic standards.

-A native of Houston, Dr. Ravitch is a graduate of the Houston public schools.
-She received a B.A. from Wellesley College in 1960 and a Ph.D. in history from Columbia University in 1975.
+A native of Houston, she is a graduate of the Houston public schools.
+She received a B.A. from Wellesley College in 1960 and a Ph.D. in history from Columbia University’s Graduate School of Arts and Sciences in 1975.